cybre/budgie-haste-applet/README.md

 sudo make install
 ```
 #### Solus
-People using the **unstable** repo on Solus can install haste-applet from the Software Centre or via the command line:
+You can install haste-applet from the Software Centre or via the command line:
 ```
 sudo eopkg it haste-applet
 ```
-The package will be available in the **stable** repo as soon as the next repo sync occurs.

 #### Arch Linux
 The package can be installed on Arch using